mateusz-kolecki/iterator-tools/README.md

 **Work in progress!**

 This library is in an early stage of development.
 It is not ready for production usage.
-Before `v1.0.0` I'm not pushing it to https://packagist.org/.

 ---